Fundament-Software/scopes/doc/module-core.rst

 .. sugar:: (local ...)
 .. sugar:: (locals ...)

-   export locals as a chain of two new scopes: a scope that contains all the constant values in the immediate scope, and a scope that contains the runtime values.
+   Export locals as a chain of up to two new scopes: a scope that contains all the constant values in the immediate scope, and a scope that contains the runtime values.
+If all values in the scope are constant, then the resulting scope will also be constant.
 .. sugar:: (match ...)
 .. sugar:: (new ...)
 .. sugar:: (or ...)